Fun Bachelorette Party Ideas (That Don’t Involve Strip Clubs)

-Just because it's your last hurrah as a (sort of) single gal, you don't have to be harassed by a "fireman" in a grungy strip club.
+Just because it’s your last hurrah as a (sort of) single gal, you don’t have to be harassed by a “fireman” in a grungy strip club.
 Bachelorette parties should be a time to celebrate your upcoming nuptials with friends, not doing something that makes you feel uncomfortable.
-Read on for our suggestions for bachelorette parties that don't involve strip clubs.
+Read on for our bachelorette party ideas that don’t involve strip clubs.

-3. Head to a fitness class and a little post-workout pampering.
 For the fitness loving bride, plan to attend a barre or spin class with your girls.
-Grab something to eat after at that farm-to-table spot you've been wanting to try, and then head over to your local spa for manis, pedis, and facials.
-(Get more ideas for the fit foodie bachelorette party!)
+Grab something to eat after at that farm-to-table spot you’ve been wanting to try, and then head over to your local spa for manis, pedis, and facials.

-5. A weekend getaway to the beach or the mountains.
 Who says your bachelorette party can only last for one night?
 Plan a road trip with friends to the beach or the mountains and enjoy drinks and girl talk around the campfire all weekend long.
-Note: if you do plan a trip, try to be considerate of your friends' budgets -- opt for an inexpensive cabin and plan to cook (and drink!) at home as much as possible.
+Note: if you do plan a trip, try to be considerate of your friends’ budgets — opt for an inexpensive cabin and plan to cook (and drink!) at home as much as possible.
 All your maids and friends might not be able to attend, but enjoy your time with the friends that are able to make the journey.